mlcommons/modelgauge/docs/design_philosophy.md

 Libraries are fundamentally easier to reuse for multiple purposes, but with that comes extra design work.
 We think that for ModelGauge, that tradeoff is worth it.

+### Examples in practice

+* The interface for SUTs is designed to allow them to be reused by applications that ignore the Tests, Annotators, and Runners defined by Model Gauge.
+* We refactored secrets management to remove global state.
+This allowed for more pure functions, and made the setup needed to use a class/method more explicit.
+* All the logic for a Test is encapsulated into a single interface, such that to use that class you do not need to set up any other part of the infrastructure to be useful.

 ## Separate the required from the optional